 Underbite

-It can be caused by an array of factors such as genetics, bad habits such as thumb sucking or pacifier usage, jaw size discrepancies or misaligned teeth.
+It can be caused by an array of factors such as genetics, bad habits such as thumb sucking or pacifier usage, jaw size discrepancies, or misaligned teeth.

-Open bite
+Open Bite

 Open bite is a dental condition where the front teeth do not come together when the mouth is closed.
 It can cause speech issues and create an unattractive appearance on the lower face.
+It typically develops during childhood but can be caused by thumb sucking, a misaligned jaw, or even genetics.

 Crossbite